 Our program is based at Seattle Children's Hospital, the major pediatric referral center in a five-state region: Washington, Wyoming, Alaska, Montana and Idaho (WWAMI).

 More than 225 academic faculty and 350 clinical faculty teach medical students, residents, fellows, attending physicians and allied health professionals.

 Research within the department encompasses the spectrum of human development and pediatric disease, ranging from molecular and cellular biology to injury prevention and community health.

-Equity, Diversity, and Inclusion (EDI) in the Pediatric Residency Program
+Justice, Equity, Diversity, and Inclusion (JEDI) and Anti-racism in the Pediatric Residency Program

 The pediatric residency at the University of Washington/Seattle Children’s Hospital is committed to fostering an inclusive environment that values underrepresented backgrounds in medicine and individuals with unique experiences.
 We celebrate people of all racial, ethnic and cultural backgrounds; national origins; primary languages; gender identities; sexual orientations; religions; disabilities; and other attributes.